UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-Package-Hub.md

    $ cd home:testuser:branches:server:monitoring/cacti
    $ umask 0022

-4. **Step 4: Make Changes**
+4. **Step: Make Changes**
-     * Go to the local directory and make changes you want.
+    Go to the local directory and make changes you want.
 You may
-     * Fix a bug in the source
+     * Fix a bug in the package
      * Make changes to specfile (eg to add support for an architecture like s390x, or to update the version of package)

+5. **Step: Building Package**
+   Locally build the package to verify any changes you made.
+To get the possible build targets for your package use following command inside the local directory

+   $ osc repos
+   openSUSE_Tumbleweed                x86_64
+   openSUSE_Tumbleweed                i586
+   openSUSE_Leap_42.3                 x86_64
+   openSUSE_Leap_15.0                 x86_64
+   SLE_12_SP1                         x86_64
+   SLE_12_Backports                   s390x
+   SLE_12                             x86_64
+   {:.highlight}

+   The output is a two column table.
+First column represents the REPOSITORY and second column represents ARCH.
+Lets say you are intersted in s390x and SLE_12_Backports then use the following command to build the package

+   $ osc build SLE_12_Backports  s390x
+   {:.highlight}